North Guilford Congregational Church

 Soul Food

-The American culture has grown used to having access to food in countless places.
+Wednesday May 27, 2020 The American culture has grown used to having access to food in countless places.
 Depending on what we want to eat, we could go to the farmers market, the Indian grocery, the Asian market, the kosher deli, even the gas station for groceries.
 Not having access to as many food options during the pandemic has required adjustments for many of us.
 While we have plenty of food in our house, preparing it has been the challenge; I have served coal black chicken overcooked on the grill, slightly crunchy spaghetti, and brown scrambled eggs (I still don’t know what happened to them).

 In ancient Israel, food was also used in religious ceremonies like the Seder, to seal covenants, to make sacrifices to God.
 For Jesus, food was more than simple nutrition.
 He fed the multitudes with five loaves and two fish, ate with sinners and outcasts, shared the Last Supper with his disciples.
 These kinds of food fed more than just bodies; they fed spiritual, cultural, and relational hungers.

 As God’s precious children, we know that the Lord cares deeply about us and provides for our needs.
 This week, I invite you to take a few moments and think about what spiritual food God is offering you.
 How is God addressing your personal hungers?
-Even in these challenging days, we trust that God knows our hungers, longs for us to be full and whole, and offers us nourishment to feed our souls.
+Even in these challenging days, we trust that God knows our hungers, longs for us to be full and whole, and offers us nourishment to feed our souls. |

 Listening

-My dog can hear me open the refrigerator from three rooms away, so I know that he can hear me when I yell to him from across the yard.
+Wednesday May 20, 2020 My dog can hear me open the refrigerator from three rooms away, so I know that he can hear me when I yell to him from across the yard.
 Yet, all too often he feigns deafness.
 Humphrey simply does not have time for me when he is watching the squirrel in the tree, or eating something he found on the ground, or wading in the drainage stream.
 No matter how loud and persistent I am, he doesn’t seem to notice.

 This week, as the dog ignored my yells to get out of the compost, I began to wonder if this is how God sometimes experiences us.
 Could God be calling and calling, while we face the wrong way absorbed in some diversion?
 Is God trying to catch our attention, but we are surrounded by so many distractions that we do not even notice?

 God, who loves you more than you can imagine, is speaking a message of life and love for your life.
 Listen deeply for the sacred message, trying that it holds the key to many blessings.
+As Christ repeatedly said, “May those who have ears, hear.” |

 Oh, Deer!